Key takeaways:

 Allergies can seem like a summer cold.
 But allergies are more likely to cause itchy nose and watery eyes than a cold.

 If you get sick with a cold during the summer, it might catch you by surprise.
 It turns out those rays of sunshine can’t protect you from the pesky viruses that cause the common cold.
-And while it’s true that you’re more likely to have cold symptoms in the wintertime, you can get a cold at any time of the year.
+Although colds are more common in winter, you can catch one at any time of the year.

 But is a summer cold different from a winter cold?
-If so, how?
+And if so, how?

-But one group of viruses — known as enteroviruses — are the exception to this rule.
-These viruses are more common during the summer and fall, but they’re still less common than the common cold.
-Enteroviruses cause symptoms that go beyond cough and congestion.
-If you get a summer cold caused by enterovirus, you’re more likely to also have some “stomach flu” symptoms that aren’t as common with a regular cold.
+One group of viruses — known as enteroviruses — are the exception to this rule.
+Unlike most respiratory viruses, they peak in the summer and fall.
+They’re still less common than the common cold.
+But when they circulate, they can cause a slightly different pattern of illness.
+In addition to typical cold symptoms, enteroviruses are more likely to cause “stomach flu” symptoms that aren’t as common with a regular cold.

 If you catch a virus that circulates year-round, then your summer cold symptoms will feel no different from a typical winter cold.